mahyarnajibi/SNIPER/README.md

-# SNIPER: Efficient Multi-Scale Training
+# SNIPER / AutoFocus: Efficient Multi-Scale Training / Inference

 <p align="center">
 <img src="http://legacydirs.umiacs.umd.edu/~najibi/github_readme_files/sniper.gif" />
  </p>

-SNIPER is an efficient multi-scale training approach for instance-level recognition tasks like object detection and instance-level segmentation.
+SNIPER is an efficient multi-scale *training* approach for instance-level recognition tasks like object detection and instance-level segmentation.
 Instead of processing all pixels in an image pyramid, SNIPER selectively processes context regions around the ground-truth objects (a.k.a *chips*).
 This significantly speeds up multi-scale training as it operates on low-resolution chips.
-Due to its memory efficient design, SNIPER can benefit from *Batch Normalization* during training and it makes larger batch-sizes possible for instance-level recognition tasks on a single GPU.
+Due to its memory-efficient design, SNIPER can benefit from *Batch Normalization* during training and it makes larger batch-sizes possible for instance-level recognition tasks on a single GPU.
 Hence, we do not need to synchronize batch-normalization statistics across GPUs and we can train object detectors similar to the way we do image classification!

+AutoFocus, on the other hand, is an efficient multi-scale *inference* algorithm for deep-learning based object detectors.
+Instead of processing an entire image pyramid, AutoFocus adopts a coarse to fine approach and only processes regions that are likely to contain small objects at finer scales.
+This is achieved by predicting category agnostic segmentation maps for small objects at coarser scales, called FocusPixels.
+FocusPixels can be predicted with high recall, and in many cases, they only cover a small fraction of the entire image.
+To make efficient use of FocusPixels, an algorithm is proposed which generates compact rectangular FocusChips which enclose FocusPixels.
+The detector is while processing finer scales.

-[SNIPER](https://arxiv.org/abs/1805.09300) is initially described in the following paper published at NIPS 2018:
+[SNIPER](https://arxiv.org/abs/1805.09300) is initially described in the following paper published at NeurIPS 2018:

 <div class="highlight highlight-html"><pre>
 <b>SNIPER: Efficient Multi-Scale Training
 <a href=https://github.com/bharatsingh430>Bharat Singh*</a>, <a href=https://github.com/mahyarnajibi>Mahyar Najibi*</a>, and Larry S. Davis (* denotes equal contribution)</b>
-NIPS, 2018.
+NeurIPS, 2018.
+</pre></div>

+[AutoFocus](https://arxiv.org/abs/1812.01600) is initially described in the following paper published at ICCV 2019:

+<div class="highlight highlight-html"><pre>
+<b>AutoFocus: Efficient Multi-Scale Inference
+<a href=https://github.com/mahyarnajibi>Mahyar Najibi*</a>, <a href=https://github.com/bharatsingh430>Bharat Singh*</a>, and Larry S. Davis (* denotes equal contribution)</b>
+ICCV, 2019.
 </pre></div>

 ### Features